zulip/zulip/templates/corporate/policies/privacy.md

 ### Nevada Resident Rights

+As noted above, we do not sell Personal Data.

 If you are a resident of Nevada, you have the right to opt-out of the sale of certain Personal Data to third parties who intend to license or sell that Personal Data.
 You can exercise this right by contacting